mattbierner/blog.mattbierner.com/_posts/2019-03-10-dna-print-open-house.md

 **What?**

-The *DNA Print* project is an attempt to print human genome on paper tape.
-See the [project overview][src] more information.
+The *DNA Print* project is an attempt to print the human genome on paper tape.
+See the [project overview][src] for more information.

 The two punches have been running off-and-on for a few weeks now, and we've printed a little over 1% of the human genome.
 There's been good progress on chromosomes one and four, plus some initial work on everyone's favorite chromosome: X.